srozemuller/rozemuller_blog/content/blog/2020-11-22-enable-rdp-shortpath-for-azure-virtual-desktop-on-an-image-version-automated/index.md

     - 'RDP Shortpath'
 ---

-Since Windows Virtual Desktop is generally available a lot of improvements has been done.
-Think about ARM template deployment, MSIX app attach through the Azure portal and performance improvements in the WVD client and latency improvements at the most of the regions.
+Since Azure Virtual Desktop is generally available a lot of improvements has been done.
+Think about ARM template deployment, MSIX app attach through the Azure portal and performance improvements in the AVD client and latency improvements at the most of the regions.
-Since 16 November 2020 a nice improvement has been added to the list, Windows Virtual Desktop RDP Short path.
-In this blogpost I will show you how to enable RDP Shortpath in WVD with some automation tasks.
+Since 16 November 2020 a nice improvement has been added to the list, Azure Virtual Desktop RDP Short path.
+In this blogpost I will show you how to enable RDP Shortpath in AVD with some automation tasks.

 {{< toc >}}

 ### Introduction

-First some basic background information about Windows Virtual Desktop and default network connectivity.
-A Windows Virtual Desktop environment consists of host pools, session hosts, workspaces and application groups.
+First some basic background information about Azure Virtual Desktop and default network connectivity.
+A Azure Virtual Desktop environment consists of host pools, session hosts, workspaces and application groups.
 If everything has been configured correctly you will be able to connect with a domain account to <https://rdweb.wvd.microsoft.com/arm/webclient/index.html>.
 After connecting you will able to connect workspaces and/or applications.

-The user validation, securing and other connection needs will be handled by the Windows Virtual Desktop gateway and broker.
+The user validation, securing and other connection needs will be handled by the Azure Virtual Desktop gateway and broker.
 Because I am an automation guy and not a networking guy I will stop talking about networking now :).
-For a complete networking overview please check the [Windows Virtual Desktop network connectivity page](https://docs.microsoft.com/en-us/azure/virtual-desktop/network-connectivity).
+For a complete networking overview please check the [Azure Virtual Desktop network connectivity page](https://docs.microsoft.com/en-us/azure/virtual-desktop/network-connectivity).

-RDP Shortpath is a feature of Windows Virtual Desktop that establishes a direct UDP-based transport between Remote Desktop Client and Session host.
+RDP Shortpath is a feature of Azure Virtual Desktop that establishes a direct UDP-based transport between Remote Desktop Client and Session host.
 RDP uses this transport to deliver Remote Desktop and RemoteApp while offering better reliability and consistent latency.
 For a complete overview please check the [Shortpath overview](https://docs.microsoft.com/en-us/azure/virtual-desktop/shortpath).

 ### Prerequisites